see the Wanderlust interview with Hugh for some FAQs about Tequila Oil: Getting Lost in Mexico

 What are you working on at the moment?

-A novel set in Peru. if When not tinkering with this website as a displacement activity.
+Moving into fiction, if the world will let me, with novels set in Colombia and Peru.
+As well as a substantial amount of poetry.
+When not tinkering with this website as a displacement activity.

 Where is your favourite place?